 English is a complicated language and the best way to learn it is by immersing yourself in classes in an English speaking country.
 By learning from real people, you’ll soon learn the correct way to use nouns, adjectives and verbs, and you’ll be well on your way to becoming fluent in English.

 At The Eagle Academy, we aim to provide the very best courses in English, Business, Outdoor Recreation, Sport and Recreation, and Fitness for Australian and international students who want to pursue a career in the hospitality, tourism, sporting and personal training, and other business areas.
 We’ve become well known for our friendly advice and service, and for providing all the assistance you need to study in Australia.

 For more information about our range of courses, or to enrol online, fill out the form on our contact page.
 You can also request a free course information pack.

-English language courses are available at our Southport Campus (Gold Coast) and our Spring Hill Campus (Brisbane) so phone or email the one that suits you for more information.
+English language courses are available at our Coolangatta Campus (Gold Coast) and our Spring Hill Campus (Brisbane) so phone or email the one that suits you for more information.